-3.4.2 NASS Sampling Strata
+3.4.2 Post-Stratification for Weighting

-Sampling strata were selected using results from the encounter predictive model (which quantify the importance of stratification factors in encounter volume variation) and a study of the current NIS and NEDS stratification schemes.
-Table 3 contains values for the NASS stratification variables: census region, bed size category, 15 location and teaching status, and ownership.
-16 There are 108 possible strata (i.e., unique combinations of region, bed size, location/teaching status, and ownership categories).
+Post-stratification for the purpose of weighting allows for compensation of any over- or under-represented types of hospitals in the NASS sampling frame with respect to the distribution in the target universe.
+Hospital characteristics for post-stratification were selected using results from the encounter predictive model (which quantifies the importance of stratification factors in encounter volume variation) and a study of the current NIS and NEDS stratification schemes.
+Table 3 contains values for the NASS stratification variables: census region, bed size category, location and teaching status, and ownership.
+There are 108 possible strata (i.e., unique combinations of region, bed size, location/teaching status, and ownership categories).